SCRT-HQ/VaporShell/docs/glossary/New-VSCodeDeployDeploymentGroup.md

----
-layout: glossary
-title: New-VSCodeDeployDeploymentGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCodeDeployDeploymentGroup

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup resource to the template
+Adds an AWS::CodeDeploy::DeploymentGroup resource to the template.
+The AWS::CodeDeploy::DeploymentGroup resource creates an AWS CodeDeploy deployment group that specifies which instances your application revisions are deployed to, along with other deployment options.
+For more information, see CreateDeploymentGroup: https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_CreateDeploymentGroup.html in the *CodeDeploy API Reference*.

 ## SYNTAX